Glen Benton: Personal life

 Although Benton has admitted to drug abuse, heavy drinking, and smoking during his younger years, he claims to have adopted a healthier lifestyle in his later years.
 He was quoted saying: "You know what?
 Who hasn't experimented with a few things in their life?
 Big deal.
 So what if I experimented? [...]
 Look, I don't even drink anymore. [...]
 I'll have a Heineken every once in a while, but I was drinking a bottle of Jack Daniel's every night before I went onstage and another bottle while I was playing.
 That starts catching up with you real quick, and I started going blind in my right eye.
 So after a nice scare at the doctor's office about four years ago, I stopped."
 On the topic of methamphetamine, he opined: "It’s just a disgusting, gross drug, and people who do it are normally gross themselves – junkies and shit.
 But that’s not my game anymore, man!
 I’m healthy living now."
+Benton has stated that he now maintains the habits of low-carb dieting and cycling to preserve his physical well-being.

-Benton claims to have never been arrested or incarcerated in his lifetime.
+Unlike many other former and current members of Deicide, Benton claims to have never been arrested or incarcerated in his lifetime.
 He said: "Let’s just say I was really fast on my feet. [laughs] We did messed-up shit, but I had my story down, so that when the cops asked me who did it I was like, ‘I don’t know’, and all my buddies who were with me when I did it said the same thing.
 If everyone sticks to their story, no one gets in trouble!"

 Benton has married three times.
 His second marriage lasted only eight months.
 He stated: "It’s like stepping in a pile of dog shit: you see it on the ground and you know not to step in it, but you just go ahead and take your shoe and step all in."

 Benton has two sons, Daemon Michael Benton and Vinnie Benton.
 He has an interest in motorcycles, which can be seen in the music videos for the Deicide songs "Scars of the Crucifix" and "Conviction".

 In between tours, Benton supports himself financially by collecting aluminum cans for recycling.

-Benton has expressed his desire to be cremated, citing concerns that his gravesite could be defecated or urinated on.
+Benton has expressed his desire to be cremated, citing concerns that his gravesite could be defecated or urinated on, and that his ashes be scattered in the ocean, citing concerns that his ashes could be snorted.